insert() and exists()

 Careful—remember that you need to be very cautious about making efficiency claims.
 Checking before

 In this case, yes.
-But if you do, you need to include attribution.
-You can do that by adding a comment in your code that says something like “This code is based on the code from the CS 70 lesson materials”.
+But if you do, you must include attribution.
+You can do that by adding a comment in your code that says something like, “This code is based on the code from the CS 70 lesson materials”.

 Let's Go!